lisa-lumos/Java/08-abstraction.md

         Trackable truck = new Truck();
         truck.track();

-        double kmsTraveled = 100;
+        // access constants that lives in an interface double kmsTraveled = 100;
         double milesTraveled = kmsTraveled * FlightEnabled.KM_TO_MILES;
         System.out.printf("The truck traveled %.2f km or %.2f miles%n",